Wongkitlong314/Job-Recommandation-System/README.md

-In this project, the gender pay gap issue in the Tech industry.
-In the first part, an EDA is done to understand the situation.
-In the second part, a Job Recommendation System is made.
+a Job Recommendation System and interactive Dashboard using LightGBM, ChatGPT API, and a Streamlit frontend.

-Both parts are based on the dataset of the Kaggle user survey.
+Data source: Kaggle user survey.

 Final Presentation :
 Technical: https://youtu.be/qbcEClTShQk